ccorcos/meteor-boilerplate/README.md

 ## To Do:

+- when changing an image, reactively update the css
+- delete old thumbnail upon new upload
+- fix css for images in leaderboard, whats the pattern for that
+- make responsive design with break points / viewport stuff
+- make sure upload works nice on mobile
+- connect with facebook to get profile picture

 - no SEO because we need to transition based on events to use animation. plus everything is behind a login screen

-- styles more like the blaze-animations with absolute rather than fixed positioning

 - write about nav, content, toolbar formatting.
 - write about animations. how to.
 SEO trade off.

-- settings page
-  - profile picture, upload with CollectionFS
-  - connect with facebook to get profile picture

-- bootstrap random images
-- avatar and facebook sync
-- collectionfs, gridfs, dropzone
-- user profile page?
+- write about packages.
+- put animations in place for the table insert, move, remove

 - splash screen iPhone 6, iPhone 6+, test all of them!
 Android splash screen
 - meteor add launch-screen?